Determining representative states

 state = bi"0110"2 # state |↓↑↑↓⟩ in binary representation

-# get the representative state and normalization
+# get the representative state and representative coefficient

 The representative function assumes that the input state is valid within the specified symmetry sector.
-If the state does not belong to the symmetry sector defined by the symmetry group, the function still returns a representative state and normalization factor, but they may not correspond to a valid state in the symmetry sector.
+If the state does not belong to the symmetry sector defined by the symmetry group, the function still returns a representative state and representative coefficient, but they may not correspond to a valid state in the symmetry sector.
 It is the user's responsibility to ensure that the input state is consistent with the defined symmetries when using the representative function.
 You can use the is_commutative function from the SymBasis.Bases submodule to check if the symmetries commute and thus ensure that the representative states are valid within the symmetry sector.